stevebuik/ns-clone/README.md

 This lib is being used in a Datomic webapp, which is not yet running in Production.

-There are likely missing features around database values in the **datomic-peer-clone**.
+There are likely missing features around database values in the [datomic-peer-clone](https://github.com/stevebuik/ns-clone/tree/master/datomic-peer-clone).
 The initial version has just enough for my use-case and I'm sure that's not enough for everyone.
 Hence the need for feedback from people willing to try it.